dm13450/dm13450.github.io/about.md

 # My Day Job Now

-I'm currently an electronic trading quant working on both principal and algo exectution.
+I'm currently an electronic trading quant working on both principal and algo execution.
 I build models, analyse data and construct algorithms to try and get the best prices in the market with the lowest impact.